At a recent green card interview, the officer asked my client, “Why did you return home in 1985 and 1988?”

 - The majority of children with immigrant parents are not new households.
 Of all children living with immigrant parents, 77% (14 million) are with parents who have resided in the U.S. for 10 years or longer.
 12% (2.4 million) are with parents who have lived here 5 – 9 years, and 11% (2 million) are with parents who have lived here less than five years.

-- In addition, according to a recent Pew Research Center study, 250,000 babies were born to undocumented immigrant parents in 2016.
-Less than 1% of these children are born to parents who have lived here less than two years before their children’s births.
+- In addition, according to a Pew Research Center study regarding 250,000 babies born to undocumented immigrant parents during a one-year review.
+Less than 1% of these children were born to parents who lived here less than two years before the children’s births.
 (And, as noted above, many of these children have one parent who is either a U.S. citizen or a lawful permanent resident.)

 These statistics contradict the claims of immigration reform opponents who claim unceasing waves of immigrants come to the U.S. simply to give birth to children here.